 The Department has traditionally conducted recruitment efforts and hired in cycles.
-This method allowed for the collection of applications until a set deadline, after which the applications would be processed and a pool of applicants developed for further screening.
-With staffing levels being so critical in order to provide service levels desired by the community and recruiting becoming increasingly more difficult, the Department is reviewing the possibility of changing to a continual recruitment cycle.
-This will allow potential employees to apply at any time, and be screened and processed as applications are received.
-We anticipate that this change will increase our ability to hire qualified candidates.
+This method allowed for the collection of applications until a set deadline, after which the applications would be processed, and a pool of applicants developed for further screening.
+With staffing levels being so critical in order to provide service levels desired by the community and recruiting becoming increasingly more difficult, the Department has adopted a "continuous posting" philosophy allowing potential employees to apply at any time and be screened and processed as the applications are received.
+This change has increased our ability to hire qualified candidates throughout the year.